League Play! How does it work?

 Every team is invited to an Inter-League Tournament.
-This event is a full day, complete with Alliance Selection and playoffs, judging an Awards Ceremony and trophies.
+This event is a full day, complete with Alliance Selection and playoffs, as well as judging and an Awards Ceremony with trophies.
 It is labor intensive to set up and tear down the full venue, so we have booked locations for the full weekend.
 Two Leagues will play at a location on Saturday, and then two different Leagues will play the same location on Sunday.

 - January 27th– F1 , C1, and O (Romoland)